shams-ahson/shams-ahson/README.md

 - 👋 Hi, I’m @shams-ahson
-- 👀 I’m interested in Cybersecurity and AI
+- 👀 I’m interested in Cybersecurity, AI & Car Hacking!
 - 🤍 I’m currently working on [CANQuest](https://github.com/CAN-Quest-Game), which will be at DEFCON 33 in August 2025!